appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/set-up-automatic-processing.md

 Before you begin, make sure you have:

 * A self-hosted Appsmith instance with a [business subscription](https://www.appsmith.com/pricing).
 Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions if you need to set up your instance.
 You can also get a trial license by signing up on [customer.appsmith.com](https://customer.appsmith.com/).
-* Basic knowledge of creating workflows in Appsmith.
-For more information, see the [Create Workflow Tutorial](/workflows/tutorials/create-workflow#create-workflow).
+* Basic knowledge of creating a basic workflow in Appsmith.
+If you're new to Workflows, follow the [Tutorial - Create Basic Workflow](/workflows/tutorials/create-workflow) to learn the workflow basics.
 * Basic understanding of writing queries in workflows.
 For more information, see the [Write Query to Send Email](/workflows/tutorials/create-workflow#write-query-to-send-email) section.

 ## Configure automated processing